Get to know us...

-We have 106 en-suite bedrooms, offering six different styles of accommodation from junior double to luxury bedrooms.
-Recently refurbished bedrooms allow guests to enjoy a stylish/modern and practical interior along with spacious work environment.
+We have 114 en-suite bedrooms, offering six different styles of accommodation from junior double to feature bedrooms.
+Our bedrooms allow guests to enjoy a stylish/modern and practical interior along with spacious work environment.

 Located on the A6120 Northern ring road, just 4 miles from the city centre we are the nearest of all four star Leeds hotels to Leeds/Bradford airport and we also offer extensive free car parking.

 Our facilities, services and customer care have the AIM gold accreditation by the Meetings Industry Association.
-Facilities featured in our dedicated conference centre include FREE hi-speed Internet access as well as Web Data Conferencing Suite, providing a more advanced way of meeting.
+Facilities featured in our dedicated conference centre include FREE hi-speed Internet access as well as Web Data Suite, providing a more sustainable way of meeting.

 Our catering facilities include Woodlands Suite, the contemporary styled Brasserie and award winning Stables Pub with 'Cask Marque' recognition for real ales.